Eve Matheson as Kate and

 Ann and George’s moral rejection of their father following the exposure of the crime is in explicit contrast to Chris’s loyalty to Joe.
 In so doing they are presented as characters of moral integrity who have upheld the ethical principle even at the painful cost of disowning their own father.

 When George returns to confront Joe, however, I have always been surprised by how easily he is swayed from his anger by Kate’s sentimental blandishments.
 Why does he succumb to her manipulation so meekly?
 It may have something to do with George’s war experience.
 We learn that he was seriously wounded and spent a long time recuperating in hospital.
 Kate remarks that he’s aged a lot, a result perhaps of the mental and physical toll of both the war and what has happened to his father.
 Kate then appeals to an innocent past that preceded the trauma of the war and the ruptures in their families.
-He’d rather go back to the comfort of such an innocent world, before the fall so speak.
+He’d rather go back to the comfort of such an innocent world, before the fall so to speak.